robertesler/cordova-pd/README.md

 this plugin.

 You can of course build your project manually cloning libpd yourself.
-You would just need the PdPlugin.m, PdPlugin.h files and cordova-pd.js files that come with distribution.
+You would just need the PdPlugin.m, PdPlugin.h files and cordova-pd.js file that comes with this distribution.

 ## Using Custom Externals
 To add any custom externals you need to follow the libpd protocol here: